unixextremist/mriya/README.md

   <img src="assets/2026-07-02-020941_1920x1080_scrot.png" alt="img" width="700">
 </p>

+- if u make a cool rice and create a pull request with (like replacing the current image) it ill prob merge it

 # what is it?

 mriya is a scrolling x11 window-manager inspired by niri, i3wm and plan9's rio.